-Top US court allows Amgen class action suitFebruary 28th, 2013 in Medications /
+Top US court allows Amgen class action suitFebruary 28, 2013 in Medicine & Health / Medications

 The US Supreme Court ruled Wednesday in favor of investors seeking to join a class-action lawsuit against pharmaceutical giant Amgen for downplaying safety concerns about two anemia drugs.

 The high court's 6-3 ruling made it easier for shareholders to band together in a class suit without having to first show that misinformation had inflated the company's stock price materially or fraudulently.

 Connecticut Retirement Plans and Trust Funds, which brought the suit on behalf of Amgen stock buyers, said the Thousand Oaks, California company had minimized the risks of taking anemia drugs Aranesp and Epogen.

 Justice Ruth Bader Ginsburg, writing for the majority, said that it would "waste judicial resources" to demand that investors prove the impact of a fraud before even examining the matter at hand.